Second Trimester Exercise Tips: Benefits, Precautions & Warning Signs

 1. Is jumping harmful in the second trimester?

-Given the serious repercussions that leaping may have on pregnant women, authorities advise against jumping, skipping, and other similar activities during pregnancy.
+Given the serious repercussions that leaping may have on pregnant women, experts advise against jumping, skipping, and other similar activities during pregnancy.

 2. What are the rules for exercising during the second trimester of pregnancy?